 Indoor bike trainer sessions are the perfect opportunity to do a structured workout.

 If you live in a busy city, hilly region, or somewhere with extreme temperatures, individual workouts on the road can be very impractical.
-Using an indoor trainer for intervals, fasted rides, FTP tests, or even recovery rides can seriously improve your form.
+Using an indoor trainer for intervals, fasted rides, FTP tests, or even recovery rides can improve your form.

 You have no road safety concerns, no traffic to contend with, no traffic lights, no hills, junctions, other riders, or any of the obstructions and distractions we have outdoors.
 That’s the perfect time for hardcore training.